Becky O. Peleowo

 “Just go to your seat!”
 I said to the impetuous boy in resignation.

-The Grade Seven pupils of Sunrise International School are obviously the most agitated of all the students.
+The Grade 7A pupils of Sunrise International School are obviously the most agitated of all the students.
 They could pass for an angry mob of freedom fighters.
-Their dopamine is definitely from Mercury.
+Their dopamine must definitely be from Mercury.

-Then Míriam walked in, her long silky hair plaited in two ponytails and hanging down both shoulders.
-Míriam is a pretty Nigerian girl of Arabian descent.
-They were actually Guineans but they claimed to be Nigerians from the North.
-You could tell from her looks and that of the others Guinean students that they weren’t fully Nigerians but no one cared where they came from.
+Then Miriam walked in, her long silky hair plaited in two ponytails and hanging down both shoulders.
+Miriam was a pretty Nigerian girl of Arabian descent.
+Rumour has it that they were Guineans but they claimed to be Nigerians from the North.
+You could tell from her looks and that of the others Guinean students that they weren’t Nigerians but no one cared where they came from.
+Their parents paid school fees and they didn’t flout the school rules so why should anyone bother?

 Now, there have been reports of bombing in Northern Nigeria.
-Some of the cases were of students who carried the bombs in their bags and walking into a classroom.
-Míriam had the habit of carrying her bag behind her back always.
+Some of the cases were of students who carried bombs in their bags and walked into a classrooms.
+Miriam had the habit of carrying her bag behind her back always.
 Her classmates had played many pranks to make her drop her bag but she never did.
 She took it to the toilet, cafeteria and everywhere you could find her.
-If a snail ever leaves its shell, Míriam never drops her bag.
+If a snail ever leaves its shell, Miriam would never part from her bag.
 So her classmates talked about it behind her back and raised concerns about it to me.

-“Míriam , you're late again!”
+“Miriam , you’re late again!”
 I scolded her as she entered the class.
-I was explaining the intricacies of the diphthong sounds to the class when she walked in, hands on the two dangling belt attachments of her bag and lunch box on her shoulder.
+I was explaining the intricacies of the diphthong sounds to the class when she walked in, with her right hand on the dangling belt of her school bag and her lunch box hanging from her shoulder and her left holding it in place.

 She smiled.